LibreQoE/LibreQoS/README.md

 * TC filters divided into groups with hashing filters to significantly increase efficiency and minimize RAM usage

 ## Known limitations
 * Linux TC filters are apparently not cleared from memory after being removed/disassociated with qdiscs.
-This leads to gradual increased memory use.
-One solution is to reboot, but I would prefer a better solution.
-Please contact me if you know of a way to clear tc filters' memory usage without a reboot.
+This leads to gradually increasing memory use.
+One solution is to reboot the VM or server once a week.
+With an OSPF setup that would mean just 10 or so total seconds of client downtime per week.
+Still, there must be a better solution.
+Please contact me if you know of a way to clear linux tc filters' memory usage without a reboot.

 ## How to use
 * Add linux interface bridge br0 to the two dedicated interfaces